 The console faced strong competition from Nintendo with the Sega Master System only selling about 10-13 million units over its life time which is far less than the NES that sold over 62 million.

 The game library was criticised of being too small and needed to be more substantial.
 The Master System did feature the Sega’s flagship character at the time (The Alex Kidd franchise).
 Other games such as Street Fighter II and Dynamite Headdy were also released for the system.

-SEGA Mega System Emulators
+SEGA Master System Emulators